akshaybabloo/Ruby-on-rails-4-notes/README.md

 * All - syntax is `Subject.all` - returns an array of objects
 * First/last methods - syntax is `Subject.first` and `Subject.last` - this returns an object or nil.

-All codes given above goes to the mysql as soon as the code is executed where as `ActiveRelation` does not.
+All codes given above goes to the MySQL as soon as the code is executed where as `ActiveRelation` does not.

-Lets create a record by typing `subject = Subject.create(:name => 'your name', :position => 3)` then to test out the difference you can try to find a deleted record by typing `subject = Subject.find(3)` this will give you a full stack error that will in production will show you `404` or `500` error, you can change the finding by doing `subject =Subject.find_by_id(3)` which will generate the exact sql query but it will return `nil`.
+Lets create a record by typing `subject = Subject.create(:name => 'your name', :position => 3)`.
+Then to test out the difference, you can try to find a deleted record by typing `subject = Subject.find(3)`, this will give you a full stack error that will in production show you `404` or `500` error.
+You can change the finding by doing `subject =Subject.find_by_id(3)` which will generate the exact SQL query but it will return `nil`.

 ### 6.8 Conditional: Where